ropensci/visdat/README.md

 What does visdat do?
 ====================

-Initially inspired by [`csv-fingerprint`](https://github.com/setosa/csv-fingerprint), `vis_dat` helps you visualise a dataframe and "get a look at the data" by displaying the variable classes in a dataframe as a plot with `vis_dat`, and getting a brief look into missing data patterns `vis_miss`.
+Initially inspired by [`csv-fingerprint`](https://github.com/setosa/csv-fingerprint), `vis_dat` helps you visualise a dataframe and "get a look at the data" by displaying the variable classes in a dataframe as a plot with `vis_dat`, and getting a brief look into missing data patterns using `vis_miss`.

 The name `visdat` was chosen as I think in the future it could be integrated with [`testdat`](https://github.com/ropensci/testdat).
 The idea being that first you visualise your data (`visdat`), then you run tests from `testdat` to fix them.